 From Voluntary to Mandated ESG Reporting: Navigating the Global Legislative Landscape

-As pressure for ESG data intensifies, legally mandated disclosure obligations are becoming increasingly common—with more looming on the horizon.
+As pressure for ESG data intensifies, legally mandated ESG reporting frameworks and disclosure obligations are becoming increasingly common—with more looming on the horizon.
 Beyond creating business value, managing risk, and enhancing reputation (all of which are mission-critical benefits), establishing a reliable ESG strategy and disclosure process is now becoming a legal requirement in various regions worldwide.

 Below are some of the key legislative instruments around the world that are impacting organizations in every sector.